 You can choose to receive one-off (ad hoc) payments as and when you require income or you can choose to receive a regular income.
 Regular payments can be made monthly, quarterly, half-yearly or yearly.

 The same payment frequency (and month for annual payments) will apply to all underlying arrangements within your drawdown account.
-All income payments, including one-off payments, are made on the 28th of the month (or the previous working day if the 28th is not a working day).
-Any written or verbal instruction to change your income or request a one-off payment must be received at least 10 working days before the 28th of the month in which the instruction should take effect.
+You should receive all income payments, including one-off payments, on the 28th of the month (or the previous working day if the 28th is not a working day).
+Any written or verbal instruction to change your income or request a one-off payment must be received by the 17th of the month in which the instruction should take effect.

 For those in capped drawdown the total income taken must stay within the maximum GAD limit.

 Normally there is no maximum or minimum limit to the amount of income you can take.
 You can just take your tax-free cash and no income if you wish.